jordanbess-inkwellai/ecco-geospatialdata_integration_review_analysis-services_fastapi/README.md

 NextJS PWA web app can create basic styling symbology and labeling for GL JSON Vector Tiles and create SLD symbology encoding and as needed introduce geostyler https://geostyler.org/ for import into geoserver/geonode

+It uses pocketbase server and it's real-time API and hooks to allow the front-end to subscribe and see events it also has pyDANTIC and Google Cloud python https://github.com/GoogleCloudPlatform/cloud-sql-python-connector